RedisLabs/redislabs-docs/content/rs/concepts/high-availability/replication.md

 logic used for determining which nodes get designated as the master or slave.
 * [High Availability for Slave Shards]({{< relref "/rs/administering/database-operations/slave-ha.md" >}}) - When high availability
-for slave shards is used, the new slave is automatically migrated on node failover to maintain the high availability redundancy.
+for slave shards is used, the slave is automatically migrated on node failover to maintain high availability.

 **Note**: Enabling replication has implications for the total database size, as explained in [Database memory